 Siri launch: An ’80s AI dream

-Siri was one of the last projects Steve Jobs was heavily involved with at Apple as his health worsened.
+Siri was one of the last projects Apple co-founder Steve Jobs was heavily involved with at the company as his health worsened.
 However, the intelligent voice assistant’s origins trace back to a 1980s Apple R&D initiative that took place after Jobs left the company.

 In the late-1980s, Apple CEO John Sculley commissioned Star Wars director George Lucas to create a concept video for what he called the “Knowledge Navigator.”

 The futuristic video, set with remarkable prescience in September 2011, laid out a series of possible uses for a smart assistant.
 In one, a university professor uses an iPad-like device featuring an on-screen AI assistant, depicted as a bowtie-wearing butler.

 “Today you have a faculty lunch at 12 o’clock; you need to take Cathy to the airport by 2 p.m.; you have a lecture at 4:15 p.m. on deforestation in the Amazon rainforest,” the prototype Siri tells the professor.

 At the time, the technology was nowhere near ready for prime time.
 It would stay that way until 2003, when U.S. military think tank Defense Advanced Research Projects Agency began working on an AI assistant.
 DARPA dreamed of a smart system that would help military commanders deal with the overwhelming amount of data they receive on a daily basis.

 To bring this system to life, DARPA approached SRI International about creating a five-year, 500-person investigation.
 At the time, it was the largest AI project in history.